cujanovic/CRLF-Injection-Payloads/README.md

 # CRLF Injection Payloads
-Payloads from BB reports for CRLF Injection.
+Payloads from BB reports for CRLF Injection